yong1le/portfolio/data/municipal-property-assessment-corporation/speeding-up-data-ETL-process.md

    available on AWS are nowhere as powerful compared to my local machine.
 For this reason, the processing took **10 hours** on the production environment.
 3. After finding out about this CPU bottleneck, I started looking into using multiprocessing techniques to parallelize the processing.
-After 2 more attempts, I was able to bring the processing time down to **3 hour**, while maintaining the correctness of the script.
+After 2 more attempts, I was able to bring the processing time down to **3 hours**, while maintaining the correctness of the script.

 ## Result

-The optimized ETL process significantly reduced the time it took to complete the ETL process.
+The optimized ETL process significantly reduced the time it took us to prepare all the data in our environments.
 The new process completed in a fraction of the time it took compared to the old process.
 The improved performance of the ETL process had a positive impact on the business's operations, enabling a faster feedback loop.

 ---

+If I were to work on this artifact again, I would choose to start with the multiprocessing techniques from the beginning.
+It was a massive overhaul to refactor my script to use `pandas`, then also try to parallelize it, and I could have saved time by starting with these performance considerations to begin with..